Advice

 • Transfer attorneys

 There are a few exceptions, but usually the bank that grants your home loan will instruct attorneys from their preferred panel to handle registration of your bond and property into your name.
-The attorneys on the banks' panels are carefully vetted and their levels of service closely monitored, so you can expect to be in good hands.
+The banks' panels carefully vet the attorneys and closely monitor their levels of service, so you can expect to be in good hands.

 Broadly speaking, this is what you can expect from the conveyancing process: